 Supporters argue the bill would help protect one of the core American democratic ideals from dispute or damage.

-“Safe and free elections run by individual states are at the core of our national identity,” Sen. Lankford said in a press release.
-“We were born as a nation because patriots stood up against foreign tyranny.”
+“Safe and free elections run by individual states are at the core of our national identity,” Sen. Lankford said in a press release.”

 “It is imperative that we strengthen our election systems and give the states the tools they need to protect themselves and the integrity of voters against the possibility of foreign interference,” Lankford continued.
 “In this new digital age, we should ensure the states have the resources they need to protect our election infrastructure.”